LaharI001/kamandprompt.github.io/README.md

 # KamandPrompt
-Website of KamandPrompt -- The Programming Club of IIT Mandi
+This is a Website of KamandPrompt -- The Programming Club of IIT Mandi

 Hosted at https://pc.iitmandi.co.in